 - Securely destroying your personal data after the need for it has expired

 - Acting upon any requests to view, change, or delete your information, within 30 days.

 If you are unhappy with how we’ve handled your personal information, or a complaint you’ve made in respect of this, you have the right to contact the Information Commissioner’s Office.

 In the legal sense

-The Honeypot Children’s Charity is a UK children’s charity, registered in England and Wales (Charity Number: 1011672).
+The Honeypot Children’s Charity is a UK children’s charitable incorporated organisation (CIO), registered in England and Wales (Charity Number: 1184132).
 Our registered office is at 19 Berghem Mews, Blythe Road, London W14 0HN.

 The Honeypot Children’s Charity are the data controller for the information you give us.
 We use your consent, or legitimate interest, as the lawful basis for processing personal information.

 The Honeypot Children’s Charity supports over a thousand young carers and their families across the UK every year.